superlinked/superlinked/README.md

 You can check all references [here](https://github.com/superlinked/superlinked/tree/main/framework/reference).

+## Logging

+Contextual information is automatically included in log messages, such as the process ID and package scope.
+Personally Identifiable Information (PII) is filtered out by default but can be exposed with the `SUPERLINKED_EXPOSE_PII` environment variable to `true`.

 ## Resources

 - [Vector DB Comparison](https://superlinked.com/vector-db-comparison/): Open-source collaborative comparison of vector databases by Superlinked.